BUGS-NYU/seek-quench/LIU_EDITS.md

 Hi!
 I'm Albert Liu.
 Here's a summary of the edits I'm planning to make/have made.

 ## Checklist
-* [ ] bugs
+* [x] bugs
 * [x] .gitignore
-* [ ] numPy
 * [x] Reorganizing functions
-* [ ] pandas?
+* [ ] Simplification

 ## Overview
-In general the edits that I made were for method specificity and memory usage.
-I didn't really know what kind of format some of the objects were, so I also added a few methods that are blind to that kind of thing to make sure there aren't any errors when converting from one datatype to another.
-Also I removed the args stuff and separated that package's functions from the rest of the program so for readability.
+In general the edits that I made were for method specificity and bug fixing.

 ## Bugs
 I tried to fix any bugs that I found.
 I don't really know what exactly I should be looking for, but I think I fixed a bug with the generation of the starting matrix, where the matrix would have an incorrect length.